 Another benefit of using makeup brushes is that they create a more precise, flawless finish on your face, which is why they’re so beloved by makeup enthusiasts.
 Makeup brushes give you a very precise application, which helps the makeup look more natural.
 Brushes also make it easier to blend harsh lines on the face, because you’ll have more control than if you were using a basic applicator.
 With a good makeup brush, you can replicate the Instagram beauty trends you love with ease, whether you’re a makeup expert or a beauty newbie.

-If you’re planning a sizzling summer for 2018, you’ll want to be on trend with your makeup whether you plan to hit the dance floor, rock a summer festival, or simply draw maximum attention at parties and events.
-Vivid and electric eye colours are big this year and should be paired with nude lips for best effect.
+If you’re planning a sizzling summer, you’ll want to be on trend with your makeup whether you plan to hit the dance floor, rock a summer festival, or simply draw maximum attention at parties and events.
+Vivid and electric eye colours are big this year and should be paired with nude lips for the best effect.
 You’ll also find bright crimson lipsticks on every beauty counter along with flamingo pink lipsticks, and both of them will create a hot look for summer, with no need to wear eyeshadow to achieve a modern appearance.

 Some of the top trends for summer 2018 include:

 Electric colours for eyeshadows are really big this summer and hark back to the vivid colours worn in the 90s.
 Look out for electric greens in glittery shades and simply use your fingers to apply them.
 Wing the colour out towards the temples and finish off the look with gel eyeliner smudged into the roots of your lashes and generous helpings of glitter shadow up to the line of the eyebrow.
 These modern, vibrant shades look tremendous when paired with nude lips for summer.